owekhai/mall_customers_analysis/README.md

 ###  EDA (Exploratory Data Analysis)
  is performed on the dataset using visualization techniques to gain insights about sales trends.
 These visualizations include:
-- Relplot (scatter plot matrix): Showing age with highest income.
+- Relplot (scatter plot matrix): Showing the gender that patronized most
-- Pie charts: Showing the gender that patronized most
+- Pie charts:Showing the gender counts
 - Bar plots: Showing gender with highest income.
-- Count plots: Showing the Spending_Score.
+- Dis plots: Showing gender count.
 ### Recommendation

 1. Targeted Regional Marketing: